retzkek/gratia-probe/dCache-transfer/README-experts-only.txt

 2. Ensure that you have Python 2.3.4 or newer and postgres 7.3 or newer.
    Ensure that python is in your path and the PYTHONPATH shell variable is not set.
-Modules psycopg2, SQLAlchemy, and setuptools will be installed or upgraded.
+Module psycopg2 will be installed or upgraded.
 For psycopg2, python's datetime module header must available in the python installation.